Treasury yields jump as Fed aids commercial paper market

 U.S. 30-year dollar swap spread

-(Reporting by Kate Duguid in New York and Karen Pierog in Chicago; ; Editing by Alden Bentley Editing by Nick Zieminski)
+(Reporting by Kate Duguid in New York and Karen Pierog in Chicago; ; Editing by Alden Bentley Editing by Nick Zieminski and Will Dunham)

 ((karen.pierog@thomsonreuters.com ; +1 312 408 8647; Reuters Messaging: karen.pierog.thomsonreuters.com@reuters))